-- Strong background in committee governance - Experience of providing secretariat support to a committee, including working with chairs to develop agendas, collating papers, drafting minutes and taking forward action points - Ability to administer elections - Meticulous attention to detail in writing, editing and proof-reading documents in different formats, including checking all proforma submissions and standing orders. - Ability to gain a rapid understanding of policy issues within the remit of the committee(s) - Ability to provide concise, written and oral briefings to senior staff, chief officers and chairs of committees - Ability to work flexibly, picking up new areas of work and responding to areas of need - Quick thinker ability to respond decisively to issues on the day of committee meetings (e.g. IT failure, catering issues etc) - Ability to deal with issues in a diplomatic and confidential manner - Ability to manage a complex and diverse workload, demonstrating strong planning and organisational skills - Experience of providing project support - Understanding of the association's dual roles as trade union and professional body - Personal resilience occasionally comes into contact with challenging members - Strong organisational skills with proven experience of operating with considerable autonomy as well as part of a team
+- Strong background in corporate governance and the development, implementation and review of - governance processes and structures. - Ability to act as secretary to a committee, including working with chairs to develop agendas, collating papers, drafting minutes and taking forward action points. - Meticulous attention to detail in writing, editing and proof reading documents in different formats. - Ability to understand and work within a framework for open policy development - Ability to gain a rapid understanding of policy issues within the remit of the committee(s) - Ability to present policy reports (in writing and orally) to a variety of internal and external audiences - Ability to provide concise, written and oral briefings to senior staff, chief officers and chairs of committees - Ability to influence highly articulate and challenging individuals, using expertise, tact and diplomacy - Ability to form effective relationships with counterparts in stakeholder organisations - Project management skills (consistent with BMA's project management framework not Prince 2) - Ability to manage election processes and produce related process and guidance documents. - Understanding of the association's dual roles as trade union and professional body - Personal resilience occasionally comes into contact with challenging members